Spideypete/spideybot-v2/replit.md

 - **CRITICAL: All changes deploy directly to Render production.
 Every change must be tested and working before deployment.**
 - **CRITICAL: When changing languages or installing new packages, verify bot + website still work before pushing to GitHub.**
 - **CRITICAL: When changing the bot prefix, verify commands work with the new prefix before deploying.**
+- **Deployment Workflow**: Keep updating `/dist/` folder with each change.
+User will push to GitHub/Render in batches when ready with more work.

 ## Deployment Status